Bollore won't seek exemption of tender offer rules on Vivendi

-French billionaire Vincent Bollore's family-owned group (BOLL.PA) has pledged to media giant Vivendi (VIV.PA) that it will not request an exemption to file a tender offer on Vivendi's shares if it crosses the 30% threshold in capital ownership or voting rights, Vivendi said.
+PARIS (Reuters) - French billionaire Vincent Bollore’s family-owned group has pledged to media giant Vivendi that it will not request an exemption to file a tender offer on Vivendi’s shares if it crosses the 30% threshold in capital ownership or voting rights, Vivendi said.

 Vivendi’s June 22 annual shareholders’ meeting will have a resolution giving Vivendi the possibility of buying back and cancelling up to 50% of its capital, prompting some investors to question the rationale of such a proposition.